convoluted-turtle/Gen-AI-Anime-Recommendation-System/README.md

 #### Prompting Evaluation

 In our evaluation process, we utilized Rouge scores, a set of metrics commonly employed in natural language processing tasks to assess the quality of generated text against reference summaries or ground truth.
 Rouge-1 measures the overlap of unigram (single word) sequences between the generated text and the reference summary.
 Rouge-2 extends this to measure the overlap of bigram (two-word) sequences.
 Rouge-L computes the longest common subsequence between the generated text and the reference summary, considering the length of the longest common subsequence.
 Rouge-Lsum evaluates the average Rouge-L score across multiple reference summaries.
-Additionally, we employed a Chain of Thought approach using Langsmith to trace back the generation steps of our chat model, Gemini-Pro.
-This method enables a meticulous analysis of each response, ensuring logical coherence and alignment with the initial question.
-This offline evaluation, conducted with a ground-truth dataset curated by our team, provides valuable insights into the effectiveness and accuracy of our recommendation system's responses.

 * **Rouge**